Jones urges funds to prioritise member services

 The superannuation industry will be judged by its member services rather than how effectively it accumulates wealth, according to Stephen Jones.

-Speaking at the AFR Super and Wealth Summit last week, Minister for Financial Services Stephen Jones noted that in the past, Australia’s super funds have largely been assessed based on the accumulation of members’ retirement savings.
+Speaking at the AFR Super and Wealth Summit last week, Minister for Financial Services, Stephen Jones, said that in the past, Australia’s super funds have largely been assessed based on the accumulation of members’ retirement savings.

-Instead, super funds will be judged by the standard of member services offered throughout an individual’s working life and retirement, Jones stated.
+Instead, super funds will be judged by the standard of member services offered throughout an individual’s working life and retirement, Jones said.

 “Members are not judging their superannuation fund against another fund.
-They’re judging their fund against the service they receive from their bank or their insurer.”
+They’re judging their fund against the service they receive from their bank or their insurer,” Jones said.

-If members are not receiving an adequate level of service from their super fund, Jones cautioned that Australians may begin to question the value proposition of superannuation altogether.
+If members are not receiving an adequate level of service from their super fund, Jones said that Australians may begin to question the value proposition of superannuation altogether.

 Namely, he referred to the objective of super, which has been highly debated in the sector.
 The Superannuation (Objective) Bill aims to enshrine the objective of super being “to preserve savings to deliver income for a dignified retirement, alongside government support, in an equitable and sustainable way”.

-Moreover, the minister said that the expectations placed upon super funds to deliver to members is only set to increase and remains a key focus for the government.
+Moreover, the minister said that the expectations placed upon super funds to deliver to members are only set to increase and remains a key focus for the government.

 “Upon coming to government, the standard was not good enough.
 Pleasingly, this has started to turn around as funds have dedicated time and resources to lifting their performance.”